 Most Christian apologists see John’s 6th hour as being Roman time a very reasonable solution to the apparent discrepancy between Mark’s 3rd hour and John’s 6th hour.
 This clearly allows for the crucifixion to have begun at the 3rd hour as seen in Mark and as indicated in Matthew and Luke.
 Therefore, this seeming discrepancy is easily resolved.
 Now let’s turn to an issue that is not so easily resolved but, as you will see, can be resolved both from the Scriptures and by using a little common sense.

 Passover and the Crucifixion:

 All four Gospels show that Jesus was crucified on the day of the Passover.
-However, if you carefully read the four Gospel accounts of the Passover during which Jesus was crucified, you will see an apparent discrepancy between what Matthew, Mark and Luke write and what John writes.
-Matthew, Mark and Luke have Jesus apparently eating the Passover the night before He is crucified.
-John indicates the Passover meal was eaten after Jesus was crucified.
-Scholars have struggled to reconcile these accounts for centuries.
+However, if you carefully read the four Gospel accounts of the Passover during which Jesus was crucified, you will see what on the surface appears to be a conflict between what Matthew, Mark and Luke write and what John writes.
+Matthew, Mark and Luke have Jesus eating what appears to be the Passover meal the night before He is crucified.
+John indicates the time for the eating of the Passover meal was after Jesus was crucified.
+What’s going on here?